-The cup itself is made of white silicone.
-Some brands offer coloured varieties as well.
+The cup itself is made of thermoplastic elastomer (TPE), shaped like a bell and is flexible Some brands offer coloured varieties as well.
 White works well for me.

 The cup comes in three sizes – Large, Medium and Small.
 I had ordered the L size since on the site it advised L for women over thirty and for those who have delivered babies vaginally.
 It is couple inches in length and once inserted properly should not be felt at all. which means you should not be able to feel anything different if it is inserted properly.
 Inserting and removing the cup is the only thing that needs a little practice but don’t worry you’ll get the hang of it pretty soon.

 The cup is first folded at the seam and then inserted into the vagina.
 It unfolds on its own and creates a light seal.
 Sometimes when I feel it has not unfolded properly I have to twist the cup around till it opens.
 If you are used to the tampon then the insertion should be easy otherwise relax and have a go at it.
 You will eventually get it.

 To remove the cup, just pinch the base (not the stem) to release suction and remove carefully.
 It is best done over the toilet seat to avoid spills and for easy drainage.
 Once emptied, the cup can be rinsed and reinserted or washed with normal soap and water and sterilised in boiling water for a few minutes before storage.